CMS Info Systems appoints two women independent directors on its board | Business

 - India

 Cash management company CMS Info Systems has inducted two new independent women directors on its board as part of the corporate governance norm.
-With this, the number of the total women directors on its board has reached three members -- half of the board strength.
+With this, the number of the total women directors on its board has reached three members.

 The company has appointed two new women independent directors -- Manju Agarwal and Sayali Vasant Karanjkar on its Board of Directors, CMS Info Systems said in a release.